A Select List of Our Authors

 Amy Stewart

-New York Times best-selling author of WICKED PLANTS; WICKED BUGS; and FLOWER CONFIDENTIAL: The Good, the Bad,
+New York Times best-selling author of THE DRUNKEN BOTANIST; WICKED PLANTS; WICKED BUGS; and FLOWER CONFIDENTIAL: The Good, the Bad,

 and the Beautiful in the Business of Flowers (Algonquin).
 Backlist includes